THE SUNDERLAND SITE - PAGE 002

 In Jun.
 1792, the King approved an Act of Parliament which empowered a bridge over the river to be constructed.
 The foundation stone was laid on the north side on Sep.
 24, 1793.
 Bridge abutments were commenced & finished in 1795.
 Almost all of the bridge cost was subscribed for by one Roland Burdon, M.P. for Co.
 Durham.

-The above image, a view from the west, came from the site of the 'University of Newcastle Upon Tyne' website available here ("©SINE Project"), whom we thank.
+The above image, a view from the west, came from the site of the 'University of Newcastle Upon Tyne' website that used to be available ("©SINE Project"), whom we thank.
 Following, next below, is a most beautiful print of the 1796 bridge in course of construction - image thanks to Glyn, of Monkwearmouth.
 Thank you Glyn!
 The inscription reads, but I cannot duplicate the stylized script:-

 'To Rowland Burdon Esq., M.P., by whom this Excellent piece of Mechanism was invented, & under whose Patronage it has been carried into Execution.
 This East View of the CAST IRON BRIDGE bridge over the RIVER WEAR at Sunderland in the County of DURHAM, previous to the Centre being taken down.
 Is respectfully dedicated by His humble Servant Robert Clarke.'